 The best budget smartphone is currently the Motorola G4 on, which operates on Android.
 It’s got a very clean interface and a better build quality than most other phones in its price range.
 It costs $200 with 16GB storage (half the price of an iPhone SE, but for another $30 you can upgrade to 32GB).

 The best overall phone for international travel

 If you’re not ready to choose a phone for international travel, bookmark this page for now and we’ll update it as new phones become available.
+Also bookmark the page for your flight rights and flight delay claim, so you have it ready in case you need it.
 If you are, we asked cell phone expert Brandon Ackroyd from Tiger Mobiles:

 The best phone for international travel in 2017, in my opinion, is the OnePlus 3T.
 It packs all the latest features that rival the flagship devices from Samsung and Google but only costs $450.
 Apps open at lightspeed and the phone ranks near the top of all the benchmark tests.
 Anyone who travels wants to be able to take decent photos on the move and the 16MP rear camera on the OnePlus 3T is a solid performer.
 It’s not the best out there, but if you’re taking photos mainly in daylight, you’ll have no complaints.
 The colours are accurate, details sharp and because of the 6GB of RAM, it’s easy to take multiple shots with no delays after the button press.

 The other key feature is Dash Charge – it can go from 0% to 60% in half an hour of charging which is perfect if you’re in the airport and need a boost just before take off.
 Finally, it packs a dual-slot for 2 x nano SIM cards so you can connect to two networks at the same time.
 There’s no need to switch out SIM cards or carry two phones.
 Dual SIM is ideal if you are using a local SIM card to avoid roaming charges, but still require access to your domestic number.